How it works:

 - Offline operators: ask - is the operator licensed?
 Is there a website, office and working phone number?
 Are there real online reviews?
 What does the price cover - is it too cheap?

-- Online platforms: GetYourGuide (leading day tour platform globally) also has many popular tours (e.g. Hurghada swimming with dolphins, desert safari by quad bike, Valley of the Kings day trip, etc).
+- Online platforms: GetYourGuide (leading day tour platform globally) also has many popular tours (e.g. Hurghada swimming with dolphins, desert safari by quad bike, Valley of the Kings day trip, etc), or check out this page for the best tours in Egypt.